*Updated cancellation policy due to Covid-19*

 Update on Fishing licenses this year

-We will no longer be selling daily fishing licenses for general use, but we will be selling Tribal licenses for the Metolius arm.
-If you Would like to purchase a standard daily license follow this link: https://odfw.huntfishoregon.com/
+We will no longer be selling daily fishing licenses for general use, tribal permits can be purchased online as well.
+If you would like to purchase a standard daily license follow this link: https://odfw.huntfishoregon.com/

 What is the lake like?